 Broker Selection Policy

-Our exclusion list is revised on a regular basis by the investment committee, and at least annually.
+Our exclusion lists are revised on a regular basis by the ESG committee, and at least annually.